 Picture two gamers.
 One just dropped $70 on a new release, plays on a high-end PC, and picks up the season pass without blinking.
 The other is grinding Fortnite on a hand-me-down laptop, spending a few dollars here and there on V-Bucks because that's what the budget allows.
-According to analyst Matt Piscatella, that split is getting wider, not narrower.
+That split is getting wider, not narrower.

 The K-shaped split hitting gaming hard